cmus/cmus/doc/manual.rst

 :cd [directory]                  Change directory.
 Default directory is ``$HOME``.
 :clear                           Clear playlist.
 :enqueue\ dir/file/playlist/url  Add dir/file/playlist/url to the play queue.
+:filter [value]                  Set temporary playlist filter.
+If no value is given filtering is disabled.
 :fset name=value                 Add or replace filter :load filename                   Clear playlist and then load a new one.
 Simple one track/line lists and .pls playlists are supported.
 :run command                     Execute command for the currently selected files (See `Running Programs`_).